MBLAHO13/vigilant-telegram/README.md

 Project for CS 360, Software Design.
 Good design is not about the product, it is the journey.

 Mark Blaho
+CS 350 Part 3 -- Now with 100% less code binging!

+Issues:
+	- When you edit the correct answer for a test, it loses all notions of a correct answer.
+I've debugged it to hell and back, but the answer results become null after editing somehow and mess everything up.
+	- Tabulations act strangely sometimes.
+The HashMap I'm using sometimes doesn't recognize duplicates 100% of the time, so it doesn't count answers properly.
+I've overridden equals() and hashVal() but to no avail.

+Program Strengths:
+	- Solid Serialization: Object in, Object out.
+There's really no way you can hose that up as long as you don't touch the JSON.
+And if you touch the JSON, you deserve the angry errors.
+	- No Crashing: Main traps and dumps exceptions, then keeps on going.
+	- State-Menu: You can navigate the menus all over the place without losing work.
+	- Grade Results are saved in ./Grades, Tabulations are saved in ./Tabulations.
+	- I did not have to rip this apart to accomodate new functionality.
+In fact, all the methods worked nicely together.
+Quelle surprise.

+Mark Blaho
 CS 350 Part 2

  - Method for saving to File: